JavaScript String Data Type

 What is a string in JavaScript?

-A string is a primitive data type used to represent and manipulate sequences of characters.
-Strings are immutable and can be created using single quotes, double quotes, or template literals.
+A primitive data type that represents a sequence of characters.
+Strings are immutable and UTF-16 encoded, supporting the full Unicode range including international text and emoji.
+They can be created with single quotes, double quotes, or backticks.

 What does 'strings are immutable' mean?